cysouw/diathesis/text/c06_prepositions.md

 **Further Examples**

-- Ich bringe dir die Waren.
-Ich bringe die Waren zu dir.
-- Ich liefere dir die Waren.
+- Ich liefere dir die Waren. \
   Ich liefere die Waren zu dir.
-- Ich sage dir einen Satz.
+- Ich sage dir einen Satz. \
   Ich sage einen Satz zu dir.
-- Ich ordne das Verb einer Gruppe zu.
+- Ich ordne das Verb einer Gruppe zu. \
   Ich ordne das Verb zu einer Gruppe zu.

 ### --- [ OBJ > PBJ ] --- {.unnumbered}

 ### [ NA | NP ] Accusative governed antipassive {#sec:prepositions-governed-antipassive}

+The verb *beginnen* 'to begin' illustrates an accusative antipassive [@next a,b].
+Different from the previously discussed accusative antipassives (see [@sec:prepositions-accusative-antipassive]), in this example the *mit* prepositional phrase is a governed preposition [@next c].
+All verbs in this section have antipassives with governed prepositions.
+Note that the verb *beginnen* also shows a different, completely independent, anticausative diathesis (see [@sec:case-haben-anticausative]) in which the accusative is promoted to nominative [@next d].

 ::: ex
 a.
 Ich beginne die Arbeit.